adoniasgoesw/Portfolio/README.md

 This project is designed like a small quest hub: sections are presented as “missions”, the UI uses playful fantasy language, and the visuals (waves, stars, avatar) help create a lightweight game-like atmosphere—without sacrificing performance, accessibility, and responsive layout.

-If you found this project useful or inspiring, please consider giving it a **star**.

 ## What’s inside